dynamodb-toolbox/dynamodb-toolbox/README.md

 ### parse(input [,include])

 Parses attributes returned from a DynamoDB action and unmarshalls them into entity aliases.
 The `input` argument accepts an `object` with attributes as keys, an `array` of `objects` with attributes as keys, or an `object` with either an `Item` or `Items` property.
 This method will return a result of the same type of `input`.
-For example, if you supply and `array` of objects, an `array` will be returned.
+For example, if you supply an `array` of objects, an `array` will be returned.
 If you supply an object with an `Item` property, an `object` will be returned.

 You can also pass in an `array` of strings as the second argument.
 The unmarshalling will only return the attributes (or aliases) specified in this `include` array.

-If auto execute and auto parsing is enable, data returned from a DynamoDB action will automatically be parsed.
+If auto execute and auto parsing are enable, data returned from a DynamoDB action will automatically be parsed.

 ### get(key [,options] [,parameters])